syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/menu/EJ2_ASP.MVC/icons-and-sub-menu-items.md

 ## Icons

 The menu item contains an icon/image in it to provide a visual representation of an action.
-To place the icon on a menu item, set the `iconCss` property with the required icon CSS.
+To place the icon on a menu item, set the [`IconCss`](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Navigations.MenuItem.html#Syncfusion_EJ2_Navigations_MenuItem_IconCss) property with the required icon CSS.
 By default, the icon is positioned at the left of the menu item.
 In the following sample, the icons of `File` and `Edit` menu items and `Open`, `Save`, `Cut`, `Copy`,and `Paste` sub menu items are added using the `iconCss` property.

 {% if page.publishingplatform == "aspnet-core" %}